 1. My post of about a month ago, entitled, “China Outsourcing — Consolidation Waiting (And Waiting) To Happen“

-3. “China IT Outsourcing,” which concludes China is five to ten years behind Indian IT and “foreign companies in China are spending a small fortune subsidizing China’s education system.”
+3. “China IT Outsourcing,” [link no longer exists] which concludes China is five to ten years behind Indian IT and “foreign companies in China are spending a small fortune subsidizing China’s education system.”